mrvollger/Rhodonite/README.md

 ## Description

-This is a modular Snakemake for various repeat masking steps.
-The `Snakefile` is under `workflow`.
+This is a modular Snakemake workflow for various repeat masking tools.

 ## Loading in **Snakemake**